NHERI-SimCenter/SimCenterBootcamp2023/sphynx/source/assignment_C4.rst

 .. note::

    The vector size may not always be divisible by the number of processes.
 In such a case there will be additional terms not sent.
-Don;t forget to include them in the computation!
+Don't forget to include them in the computation!

 Problem 3: Bonus Parallelize your **matMul** solution using **MPI**